 - Start priming the insert panels, if there are any, followed by the stiles.
 Let dry for at least 12 hours.

-- You can now being painting your garage door, starting from the inner panels out to the stiles.
+- You can now begin painting your garage door, starting from the inner panels out to the stiles.
 You may need to apply a second coat after 12 hours of air-drying if you see uneven patches or odd colors after the first coat.

 - Remove the painters tape and let dry overnight before opening your garage door.